Extended Stochastic Block Models with Application to Criminal Networks: Simulation Studies

-As we will clarify in Table~\ref{tab_3}, state--of--the--art strategies \citep{von2007,blondel_2008,amini2013} applied to these three networks fail in recovering the true underlying blocks and show a tendency to over--collapse different groups, due to their inability to incorporate unbalanced noisy partitions and leverage attribute information.
-These results motivate implementation of \textsc{esbm}, both with and without node attributes coinciding, in this case, with the true partition $\bz_0$.
-Within the Gibbs--type class, we first test the four representative unsupervised priors for $ \bz $ presented in Table~\ref{tab_1}, and then check whether introducing informative node attributes further improves the performance of the best unsupervised prior in each scenario.
-The hyperparameters are set so that the prior mean for the number $H$ of non--empty clusters is close to $10>{H}_0$ under all priors.
-In this way we can check robustness of the results to the hyperparameter settings.
-Specifically, we set $\alpha=3$ for the \textsc{dp}, $\sigma=0.6$ and $\alpha=-0.3$ for the \textsc{py}, $\bar{H}=50$ and $\beta=3.5/50$ for the \textsc{dm}, and $\gamma=0.45$ for the \textsc{gn}.
-In implementing such models we consider the default uniform setting $a=b=1$ for the prior on the block probabilities and let $\alpha_1=\cdots=\alpha_C=1$ when including node attributes.
-From Algorithm \ref{alg_esbm} we obtain $40000$ samples for~$ \bz $, after a conservative burn--in of $10000$.
-In our experiments, inference has proven robust with respect to the initialization of $ \bz $, but starting with one group for each node provides the best overall mixing, when monitored on the chain for the likelihood in \eqref{eq_marg_lhd} evaluated at the \textsc{mcmc} samples of $\bz$.
+Within the Gibbs-type class, we first assess the four representative unsupervised priors for $ \bz $ presented in Table~\ref{tab_1}, and then check whether introducing informative node attributes further improves the performance in each scenario.
+The hyperparameters are specified so that the prior expected number $\mathbb{E}_\textsc{dm}(H)$, $\mathbb{E}_\textsc{dp}(H)$, $\mathbb{E}_\textsc{py}(H)$ and $\mathbb{E}_\textsc{gn}(H)$ of non-empty groups under the different priors is close to $10>{H}_0$, whereas Algorithm~\ref{alg_esbm} is initialized with every node in a different cluster.
+In this way we can check robustness of the results to hyperparameter settings and to the initialization of the Gibbs sampler.
+Specifically, we set $\overline{H}=50$ and $\beta=3.5/50$ for the \textsc{dm}, $\alpha=3$ in the \textsc{dp}, $\sigma=0.6$ and $\alpha=-0.3$ under the \textsc{py}, and $\gamma=0.45$ for the \textsc{gn}.
+In implementing such models we consider the default uniform setting $a=b=1$ for the prior on the block probabilities \citep[e.g.,][]{Nowicki_2001,geng_2019}, and let $\alpha_1=\cdots=\alpha_C=1$ in \eqref{eq_g}, when including node attributes.

+From Algorithm~\ref{alg_esbm} we obtain $40000$ samples for~$ \bz $, after a conservative burn-in of $10000$.
+In our experiments, inference has proven robust to different initializations of $ \bz $ in Algorithm~\ref{alg_esbm}, including extreme settings with all nodes in a single group.
+Nonetheless, starting with one cluster for every node provides the best overall mixing, when monitored on the chain for the likelihood in \eqref{eq_marg_lhd} evaluated at the \textsc{mcmc} samples of $\bz$.
 Graphical analysis of the traceplots for such a chain suggests rapid convergence and effective mixing under all models.
-Algorithm~\ref{alg_esbm} provides 150 samples of $\bz$ per second when implemented on an iMac with 1 Intel Core~i5 3.4 \textsc{ghz} processor and 8 \textsc{gb} \textsc{ram}, thus showing good efficiency.
+Algorithm~\ref{alg_esbm} provides 150 samples of $\bz$ per second when executed on an iMac with 1 Intel Core~i5 3.4 \textsc{ghz} processor and 8 \textsc{gb} \textsc{ram}, thus showing good efficiency.
 Table~\ref{tab_2} summarizes the performance of the four priors.